Parser Tests¶

 Then we can implement assertions by yielding pairs (2-tuples) of: input data and expected output.

-class TestMyParserSimpleCase(ParserTestMixIn, unittest.TestCase)
+class TestMyParserSimpleCase(ParserTestMixin, unittest.TestCase)

-PARSER_SOURCE = 'source-label.source-channel'
+PARSER_SOURCE = 'source-provider.source-channel'

 PARSER_CLASS = MyParser